Gene bank

 The active gene bank of the International Crops Research Institute for the Semi-Arid Tropics in Patancheru, India.

 A gene bank is a type of biorepository that is used across the world to store the genetic material of animals, plants, and other organisms.
 It preserves their genetic information in the form of reproductive material like seeds, sperm, eggs, embryos, cells and other kinds of DNA.
-Often times, these banks house the genetic material of species that are endangered or close to extinction.They are also used for the preservation of major crop species and cultivars, in order to preserve crop diversity.This protects the organism from threats like extinction, diseases, and climate change.
+Oftentimes, these banks house the genetic material of species that are endangered or close to extinction.
+They are also used for the preservation of major crop species and cultivars, in order to preserve crop diversity.
+This protects the organism from threats like extinction, diseases, and climate change.

 Preservation methods

 Preservation is done via the collection and storage of reproductive material from an organism.
 For example, seeds and cuttings may be collected from plants, spores may be collected from fungi, and sperm and egg cells may be collected from animals.
 Pollen is also an essential component for the reproduction of seed plants.
 It contains the male genetic material for fertilization of other plants and is stored through cryopreservation.
 Aquatic organisms, such as coral, are preserved via the collection of fragments that are sustained alive in a carefully controlled aquatic environment.

 The collected material is oftentimes stored at a temperature below 0 °C. It may also be stored in cryogenic conditions using liquid nitrogen.
 Certain gene banks, called Field gene banks, are based around the continuous cultivation of living organisms, such as certain species of plants being raised in a controlled nutrient medium, or artificially created habitats that then harbor certain species.

 The database of the largest gene banks in the world can be queried via a common website, Genesys.
 A number of global gene banks are coordinated by the CGIAR Genebank Platform.